dshadoff/Star-Spores_CoCo/Build_notes.md

 # Star-Spores_CoCo - Build Notes

-How to Build the code in this repository
+How to build the code in this repository

 ## Memory Map